 A student from Barclay Academy, Stevenage, Hertfordshire said, Ï think Educake is a very good resource.
 I use it for science work, and it is very fun.
 My favourite bit is the Educake Smart Assistant, as it recommends tests based on your strengths and weaknesses."

 Parents access Educake to view their child's homework progress, quiz scores, and knowledge gaps in real-time.
-The platform provides detailed analytics showing which topics require additional practice.
+The platform provides detailed analytics showing which topics require additional practise.
 Parents receive concrete data about their child's academic performance across all subjects.

-Parents can access concrete progress data through Educake to see exactly what their child knows and needs to practice.
+Parents can access concrete progress data through Educake to see exactly what their child knows and needs to practise.
 The platform works on iPhone, iPad, and iPod touch, making homework accessible anywhere.
 This transforms parent evenings with specific insights rather than general comments about progress.

 Parents are always looking for ways to help their children learn and improve their academic performance.
 One popular way to do this is through home schooling.
 However, this can be expensive and time-consuming, which is why many parents turn to Educake.
 Educake is an affordable and convenient way to help your children learn.

 Educake provides regular progress updates so parents can be reassured that their children are learning the right topics.
-Self-set quizzes help children learn and remember the material they are studying. online homework is also a popular feature of Educake.
+Self-set quizzes help children learn and remember the material they are studying.
+Online homework is also a popular feature of Educake.
 This allows children to complete their homework from the comfort of their own home.
 Last, high-quality homework is provided by educake, so your children can be sure they are receiving the best possible education.

 Educake personalises learning through adaptive technology that identifies individual knowledge gaps in real-time.
 The platform automatically creates differentiated assignments based on student performance data.
 Teachers receive analytics that highlight which students need targeted interventions without creating multiple homework versions.